Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Preliminary Related Work

 \textbf{Frequency Based.} Multiple heuristics have been developed to merge multiple BNs.
 One is edge frequency cutoff \cite{Steele2008Consensus}, other on estimating the proportion of false positive edges \cite{consensus_bn_freq_cutoff_no} and integer linear programming (ILP) \cite{consensus_bn_freq_cutoff_no} or a mix of both: \cite{torrijos2025informedgreedyalgorithmscalable}.
 As pointed out by \cite{consensus_bn_freq_cutoff_no}, choosing a frequency cutoff \(\tau\) is particularly challenging.
 Moreover, under class imbalance and long-tail problem in classification \cite{longtailissue}, the theoretical property of frequency approaches, such as the law of large numbers, might not hold.

-We will now explain the two phases of CARGO, which are (1) One-shot causal discovery (2) Graph aggregation using adaptive thresholding.
+We will now explain the two phases of CARGO, which are (1) One-shot causal discovery (2) Graph aggregation using adaptive thresholds.
 The Proofs of Lemmas and Theorems can be found in the Appendix \ref{appendix:proofs}.

-\section{One-shot Causal Discovery}
+\section{One-Shot Causal Discovery}

 Let \(S^k_l\) be a multi-labeled sequence drawn from a dataset \(D = \{S^1_l, \cdots, S^m_l\} \subset \mathbb{S}\) and \(\mathbb{G}_k\) the sequential BN (Fig. \ref{fig:markov_boundary_identification}) with attached labels.
 The goal of multi-label causal discovery is to identify the Markov Boundary of each label \(Y_j \in \boldsymbol{Y}\) present in \(S^k_l\).
 To be able to access conditional independence (Def. \ref{def:conditional_independence}) between \(X_i\) and \(Y_j\) conditioned on the past events \(\boldsymbol{Z} = (x_1, \cdots, x_{i-1}) = S_{< i}\), we model the event apparitions using a sequential BN (Fig. \ref{fig:markov_boundary_identification}).